Elerium/flati/README.md

 });
 ```

-* It's guaranteed that two similar color will not be generated consecutive.
+* When you increment `i` parameter, it's guaranteed that two similar color will not be generated consecutive.
 * With the same seed, you always gets the same results.